snailwaffles/jellyfin-tubearchivist-metadata-plugin/README.md

 scan or wait for the next scheduled scan to see the results of the synchronization.

+1. Setup a `Mixed Movies and Shows` library
+2. Disable all other metadata plugins other than the TubeArchivist one.

 ## License

 This `jellyfin-tubearchivist-metadata-plugin` is available under the